analog-nico/pencil-pusher/README.md

 ## Change History

+- v0.0.4 (2019-02-21)
+    - Feat: Supporting `maxConcurrentTasks` on the task definition level.
+For the task type `options.execution.maxConcurrentTasks` overwrites the global `maxConcurrentTasks` if it is lower than the global value.
+      To support this setting, custom persistence layer implementations have to process the new `excludeTasksWithNames` parameter of the `getNextPendingTask` and `getNextPollingTime` functions.
+See `PersistenceLayerBase` for details.
 - v0.0.3 (2018-08-21)
     - Feat: tracking if a task is taking too long
         - Forwarding `TaskExecutionTakingTooLongError` to error monitoring when task execution surpasses `execution.completesWithin` duration